speer-ai/galileo-app/README.md

 to start a copy.

 ## Interface and Usage
 Galileo displays a fullscreen rendering of earth and sattelites using [@react-three-fiber](https://github.com/pmndrs/react-three-fiber) and [Tailwind.css](https://tailwindcss.com/) to style the page.
-Galileo allows for dynamic date manipulation and provides many keyboard shortcuts for users to quickly navigate between objects.
-Galileo features other visuals such as a nicely textured earth, a dynamic hexasphere, and more.
+Galileo allows for past & future date manipulation and provides many keyboard shortcuts for users to navigate between objects.
+Galileo features other visuals such as orbit displays, a dynamic hexasphere, and more.

 ## Possible Future Updates
-Galileo may be updated at a later point for use with live sensors and data and/or the ability to control radio antenna or communication devices.
+Galileo may be updated in the future to allow use with live sensors & data and/or the ability to control local communication devices.

 - Hook up live feed (camera maybe)
 - Control physical antenna
 - Detect, track, and predict trajectories of objects (not necessary satellites)

 ## Version
-Galileo Tracker v0.4
+Galileo Tracker v1.0

 View source code on [Github](https://github.com/speer-ai/galileo-app)

 ## Bugs & Inefficiencies
 - At certain angles, all objects will disappear from view (likely not in frustrum)
+- Object corner textures visible at certain angles

+- Switch time zone?
 - Some calculations redundant
 - Can't enter date manually into panel
 - Request location from user automatically?